Luis Garcia Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks third in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks third in MLB.

-- The Astros' 3.30 team ERA ranks first among all MLB pitching staffs.
+- The Astros have a 3.27 team ERA that ranks first across all league pitching staffs.

-- Astros pitchers combine to give up 69 home runs (one per game), the 10th-fewest in baseball.
+- The Astros surrender the seventh-fewest home runs in baseball (69 total, one per game).

-- The Astros will send Valdez (6-5) to the mound to make his 14th start of the season.
-He is 6-5 with a 2.36 ERA and 89 strikeouts through 84 2/3 innings pitched.
+- Javier (7-1) gets the starting nod for the Astros in his 14th start of the season.
+He's put together a 3.13 ERA in 74 2/3 innings pitched, with 74 strikeouts.

-- The lefty's last time out came on Thursday against the Toronto Blue Jays, when he went five innings, surrendering three earned runs while allowing four hits.
+- His most recent appearance was on Friday against the Cleveland Guardians, when the right-hander tossed five innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.